LLFourn/secp256kfun/sigma_fun/README.md

 Highly experimental and breaking changes to the API and to the backwards compatibility of the proofs may happen at any time.

-There could easily be mistakes especially in the more complicated proofs in the `ext` module!
+There could easily be implementation mistakes especially in the more complicated proofs in the `ext` module!

 ## "Sigma" Protocols

-Sigma protocols are three-round *honest verifier zero knowledge protocols* and are one of the most fundamental Zero-Knowledge proof systems.
+Sigma protocols are three-round *honest verifier zero knowledge protocols* and one of the most fundamental Zero-Knowledge proof systems.
-They are extremely useful because they are easy to make non-interactive through the Fiat-Shamir transform and support various types of composition.
+They are useful because they are easy to make non-interactive through the Fiat-Shamir heuristic and support various types of [composition](#composition).
 Sigma protocols can be used to construct signature schemes, verifiable random functions, authentication schemes, anonymous credential schemes and many more exotic things.

 For a basic background on Sigma protocols see section 5 of [Shoenmaker]'s excellent lecture notes.